 Since I already had 3 balls of t-shirt yarn in my craft stash, all I needed to find to complete the project, was a large ring or embroidery hoop and some fabric scraps.
 The ring we used is from an old lampshade and measures 38.5 cm across.

 Start by cutting the yarn into strips that are 2 and a bit times the diameter of the ring.
 You don’t have to measure the bits exactly as long as they are twice the length of the diameter.

 Take three of the strips and knot them together, then slip them over the ring.

 Plait, or braid the strips together to form a twig and then add another group of strips to form a new twig.
 Join the twigs together to form a branch.

 The only thing to remember is to try and make each twig and branch a little different.
 Trees in nature are not uniform, some branches are thinner than others and branches often cross over each other.
 To create thinner branches I used a single strand of T-shirt yarn tied to the ring.

-Carry on adding twigs and plaiting them together to form branches until you’re happy with the look.
+Carry on adding twigs and braiding them together to form branches until you’re happy with the look.
 I usually divide my circle into thirds so I know when to stop making branches.

-Once you have enough branches, plait them all together to form the trunk of the tree.
-When I make the trunk I plait it a little further than the 2/3 mark.
+Once you have enough branches, braid them all together to form the trunk of the tree.
+When I make the trunk I braid it a little further than the 2/3 mark.
 I prefer a longer trunk, but it’s entirely up to you.

 As long as you leave enough space for the roots.
-To make the roots simply split the “trunk” T-shirt strips into 3 to 5 groups and then plait and split, plait an split until you can tie them to the “bottom” of the ring.
+To make the roots simply split the “trunk” T-shirt strips into 3 to 5 groups and then braid and split, braid and split until you can tie them to the “bottom” of the ring.
 Leave the loose strands.